-There will be a 200 metre road grid maximum within Macquarie Park, which will increase permeability and connectivity for vehicles and pedestrians, increase route options and reduce traffic congestion.
+Fine grain roads will continue to be delivered in Macquarie Park, which will reduce block sizes, increase permeability and connectivity for vehicles and pedestrians, increase route options and reduce traffic congestion.

-There will be a 60/40 public transport/private vehicle modal split for all journeys to and from work.
+In accordance with Council's adopted Integrated Transport Strategy 2016-2031 there will be a 60/40 private vehicle/active and public transport modal split of total journeys to and from work.